1 John 4 – From being astray to loving your neighbour

 At the time the epistle was written, there were many tough false doctrines at work.
 That is why there was good reason to warn God’s people that every preacher is not necessarily on God’s business.
 The listeners are given a yardstick with which to discern between the right spirit and the wrong one.
 Anyone who does not confess that Jesus is Christ and has come in the flesh is a false spirit, and who does confess it, is from God.

 Usually it is quite difficult to define the false teachers whom the authors of the New Testament criticize, because all we can know about them are the warnings that we read.
 In this instance, the false doctrine, which was influencing the early church and which was disapproved of, is known rather well.
 There were those who taught that Jesus was a spirit being, not a real human being.
-As he was not a real human being, he did not suffer either, or by any means die.
-As he did not die, neither did he make propitiation for our sins.
-Jesus was like a flash of light who showed all people the right way to light.
+They claimed that as he was not a real human being, he did not suffer either, or by any means die.
+And as he did not die, neither did he pay a price for our sins nor carry out the Atonement.
+They taught that Jesus was like a flash of light who showed all people the right way to light.
 This doctrine was a weed, and the early church had a lot of work in taking it out.

 When applying these verses to our own time, we first notice that it is not inappropriate or nasty to keep observing the preachers.
 On the contrary, the word of God expressly encourages us to do it.
 A false doctrine is a dangerous thing and offends God’s holiness.
 We must not consent to listening to it.

 Secondly, we discover that the world has not changed at all: the same false doctrine is even now at work among us.
 In our day, it is Anthroposophy by Rudolf Steiner (or, closely related to it, theosophy or christosophia).
 Those same doctrines form the basis of these heresies.
-It is this that makes the Steiner schools problematic from the Christian point of view.
+This that makes the Steiner schools problematic from the Christian point of view.